-Laura Plumb, AC
+Laura Plumb, AP

 Author of the best-selling book Ayurveda Cooking For Beginners and creator of numerous courses and series on Ayurveda, Laura promotes sacred, sumptuous living through Ayurveda, Jyotish, Mantra, and Devi Sadhana.
 She has studied with some of the great masters of our time, practicing and sharing what she has learned from the heart-centered schools of the world.
 Learn more at her blog, food-alovestory.com, an inspirational resource for Ayurvedic nourishment and delight.

-Follow Laura Plumb, AC
+Follow Laura Plumb, AP

 Experience and Education